oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ...
 Issuer, clientId, what am I talking about?
 To test the application, you need to [create a free-forever account on Okta](https://developer.okta.com/signup/) and set up a few things.

->> @matt, this section was copied from https://developer.okta.com/blog/2018/12/18/secure-spring-rest-api#set-up-an-oauth-20-resource-server.
-What do you think?
->> @raphael: I think you should create a "web" application, rather than a service application.

 In the Okta dashboard, create an application of type Service it indicates a resource server that does not have a login page or any way to obtain new tokens.

 <img src="/img/blog/postgresql-with-spring-boot/create-new-service.png"